zhuangli200/Rockstar/README.md

 > To use a exclude mode

-The subset mode was designed to exclude particles/images from the input star file.
+The exclude mode was designed to exclude particles/images from the input star file.
 The files provided as exclude parameters is not necessarily as star file.
 `python ./rockstar.py exclude --i Extract/job004/particles.star --exclude Class2D/job005/run_it025_data.star Class2D/job006/run_it025_data.star --o new.star `

 Zhuang Li,